 A significant portion of the potential compensation of the Corporation's Named Executive Officers is directly linked to the Corporation's performance and the creation of shareholder value, and payments under the Corporation's incentive programs have correlated to the Corporation's actual performance.
-In addition, long-term performance stock awards were granted in 2018 subject to three-year objectives for return on invested capital, sales revenue and earnings per share.
-Based on the cumulative performance of the Corporation over the past three fiscal years with respect to these three performance measures, the performance stock awards did not vest and expired unvested in 2021.
+In addition, long- term performance stock awards were granted in 2021 subject to three-year objectives for return on invested capital, cumulative sales revenue and earnings per share.
+Based on the cumulative performance of the Corporation over the past three fiscal years with respect to these three performance measures, the performance stock awards vested at 148.7% of the target level in fiscal 2024.